Disappearance of Nicole Morin: Investigation

 The search was the biggest missing-person investigation in the history of the Toronto Police Service.
 Toronto police formed a 20-member task force which remained active for nine months.
 They invested 25,000 man hours following up leads.
 By November, police had questioned about 6,000 individuals, including hundreds of sex offenders.
 The first year's investigation cost an estimated $1.8 million.
 The police also offered a $100,000 reward for Morin's safe return, a reward that is still applicable today.

 Police cleared all family members and acquaintances from suspicion.
 An unexplained note was found in the apartment on which Morin had written in pencil a few months earlier: "I'm going to disappear".

 Although police discouraged it, Art Morin raised funds to hire a private investigator.
 He also left his job, set up an office, and searched for clues for his missing daughter in Canada and the United States.
 He moved back in with Jeanette after Nicole's disappearance, but the couple permanently separated in 1987.
-Jeanette consulted with a psychic in Calgary in her own effort to locate her daughter.
+Jeanette consulted a psychic in Calgary in her own effort to locate her daughter.

-In 2004, researchers for a Belgian organization known as Fondation Princesses de Croÿ et Massimo Lancellotti announced that they had tentatively matched photographs of Morin seen on a Canadian police website with pictures on a Dutch website that advocates for sexually-abused children.
+In 2004, researchers for a Belgian organization known as Fondation Princesses de Croÿ et Massimo Lancellotti announced that they had tentatively matched photographs of Morin seen on a Canadian police website with pictures on a Dutch website that advocates for sexually abused children.
 Using biometrical analysis, the researchers claimed a strong resemblance between Morin and a child in a pedophile network in Zandvoort.

 Despite the years of investigations and thousands of leads, no physical evidence has ever been uncovered to solve the disappearance.